VirtualWatershed/virtualwatershed.github.io/source/netcdf.rst

 check what we should use at the `web tool for CF standard names
 <http://cfconventions.org/Data/cf-standard-names/27/build/cf-standard-name-table.html>`_.
-Luckily this one is easy, the standard name is `air_temperature`, and actually the standard name goes in the metadata about the variable, and we could use a short name like `temp` for the data representation.
-However, since `air_temperature` is not too long, we'll use that for the NetCDF variable name since it's easier to remember one name than two.
+Luckily this one is easy, the standard name is `air_temperature`, and actually the standard name goes in the metadata about the variable.
+We just call the python variable ``temp``.
 Some of the code is taken directly from the `writing_netCDF.ipynb <http://nbviewer.ipython.org/github/Unidata/netcdf4-python/blob/master/examples/writing_netCDF.ipynb>`_. example from the netCDF-python documentation.